There is no greater friendship than spiritual friendship.

 Resident Teacher Myo Wol Soen-sa also offers Dharma Talks and Dokusan (individual meetings) during regular practice sessions monthly.

-NEW: All special events (including monthly Dharma Talks and Dokusan) and regular practice sessions are now viewable on the CALENDAR PAGE.
+All special events (including monthly Dharma Talks and Dokusan) and regular practice sessions are viewable on the CALENDAR PAGE.

 Zen